cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 At Turquoise we spiral up and back to the group (tock).
 We have found our own Truth at Yellow, and found strength and clarity in it.
 Now it is time to open up to the Truth of others.
 Time to recognize that we are meant to be as one.
 We would die for this bigger, shared purpose.

 I believe I personally am a Yellow that is now longing for Turqoise.
 But Turqoise is by definition a group thing so I can not get their on my own.
 I need to find others.
-People who have done enough of their own work to find that they want to open to something even bigger.
+People who have done enough of their own work to find that they too want to open to something even bigger.
 Maybe you?

 If you know of people or organizations working at the Turqoise level, please send me a note.
 I want to keep a master list.